nikhilranjan7/Auto_Repo_Creator/README.md

 # Auto Repository Creator
-Creates Repository from command line
+Creates new Repository from command line

 ## Download the repository